ratta2ii/movie-project/README.md

  _I also implemented both upvote and downvote functionality for each of the selected movies.
 This allows each user to add their own rating.
 The user can choose only one rating per session (since there is no authentication), however, a user can deselect their current vote and vote again.
 Votes are then stored in a database and saved in accordance with their ID.
 Each time a movie is selected, the database is queried in order to retrieve any previous upvotes and downvotes that may be previously stored in the database._

  _I also chose to use several additional technologies that would be more in line with industry standards for a larger application.
 For example, since it is a relatively small application, I could have just drilled props to child components, but instead chose to use Redux for global state management.
-I also used a couple different reducers along with a root reducer, action creators, action types, constants, added middleware and a middleware logger, and structured the application in a way that would be more easily scalable for additional functionality._
+I also used different reducers along with a root reducer, action creators, action types, constants, added middleware and a middleware logger, and structured the application in a way that would be more easily scalable for additional functionality._

 # Setup